bitcoin-api/bitcoin-api-full-stack/README.md

 It's important to note that even though all the code in this repository is publicly accessible, an implementation of this system is still secure because you still need the system's backend access keys to operate it.

-## Sponsored Content

-Promote your material right here in this "Sponsored Content" section in this `README.md` file.
-More info on this in the [Sponsored Content Info](#sponsored-content-info) section below.

 ## API, Exchange, and Game Features

 * Can configure the lowest possible fees (blockchain fee only on withdraw)